-The mechanics of the instrument is made of Fibrelam®panels, arranged together through fibreglass sections.
-The instrument will be coated by an insulating cover to protect the instrument's component from fast temperature changes during balloon ascent and descent.
+instrument is coated by an insulating cover to protect the instrument's components from fast temperature changes during balloon ascent and descent.
 Special watertight valves inserted in the optical bench are used to enable pressure equilibrium with the atmosphere.
 Wherever the after-flight landing location occurs, the instrument must be recovered with the smallest damages.
 The bottom part is equipped with crash-pads which absorb brutal deceleration (up to 15 G) when landing on ground.
 A baffle with special holes in the optical bench are used as a piston-effect to damp the shock for a fall over water.
 The instrument booth which is a totally watertight sealed box, consists of a central aluminium plate on which the various electronic boxes are fixed.
 One of its side is the third lens.
-The opposite one is an aluminium radiator used to dissipate the heat generated by electronics equipment.
-The instrument is surrounded by buoys to avoid sinking if sea landing and to raise straight up the instrument booth above the water level.
+The opposite one is an aluminium radiator used to dissipate the heat generated by electronics equipments.
+The instrument is surrounded by buoys to avoid sinking in case of splashdown and to raise straight up the instrument booth above the water level.